Journey along the ancient Silk Road

 In Zhangye it is worth visiting the "Big Buddha Temple", which houses the largest reclining Buddha in China.

-The Mati Temple near Zhangye is one of the highlights of your journey along the Silk Road.
+The Mati Temple near Zhangye is another essential highlights of your journey along the Silk Road.
 Ma Ti literally means "horse hoof".
 The Horse Hoof Temple was built in the 5th century during the time of the 16 empires.
 Some of the caves are protected by wonderful wooden pavilions, some of which were built at dizzying heights on the rock face.

-During your journey along the Silk Road you will also visit the Zhangye Danxia Geopark near Zhangye.
-Zhangye Danxia Geopark is located 30km west of the town of Zhangye and is known for its red sandstone rocks (Danxia).
+During your journey along the Silk Road you will also visit the Zhangye Danxia Geopark.
+The magnificent Zhangye Danxia Geopark is located 30km west of the town of Zhangye and is known for its red sandstone rocks (Danxia).
 Especially for photographers the visit of the "Rainbow Mountains" near Zhangye is a very rewarding destination.
 The Zhangye Geopark has been under UNESCO protection since 2010.

 Jiayuguan Fortress - Westernmost point of the Great Wall of China.
 The hanging Great Wall.